UK Head-to-Head · Fitness

 Peloton Bike vs Echelon Connect EX-5s: UK Exercise Bike Comparison 2026

 Disclosure: As an Amazon Associate I earn from qualifying purchases.
-This comparison contains Amazon affiliate links.
+This comparison contains Amazon affiliate links, and we may earn a commission — but it never changes our verdict.

 Peloton Bike and Echelon Connect EX-5s are the two most popular premium exercise bikes available to UK buyers, both sold on Amazon UK and through their own websites.
 The Peloton Bike is the category leader with its 22-inch HD touchscreen, massive on-demand class library, and leaderboard community, but comes with a high upfront cost and mandatory £39/month subscription.
 The Echelon Connect EX-5s offers a similar connected cycling experience at roughly half the bike price, with a £29.99/month subscription and compatibility with Peloton's free content via the app.
 For UK buyers, key considerations include the total cost over 2-3 years (bike + subscription), available class times in GMT/BST, and whether the Peloton's premium build quality justifies the higher investment.
 This comparison examines build quality, class content, ongoing costs, and real UK user experience.